 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Google considers dumping Scale AI after Meta acquires nearly half of its shares
+Google considers ending Scale AI after Meta acquires nearly half of shares

 Alphabet, Google's parent company, is planning to cut ties with Scale AI, a start-up that labels data for AI training, after Meta announced it would take a 49% stake in the company, five inside sources told Reuters.

-Google had planned to spend around $200 million this year on Scale’s data services, specifically to train advanced AI models like Gemini, ChatGPT’s direct competitor.
-But shortly after the Meta-Scale deal was announced, Google quickly approached a number of Scale competitors to offload sensitive workloads.
+Google had originally planned to spend around $200 million this year on Scale’s data services, specifically to train advanced AI models like ChatGPT’s direct competitor Gemini.
+However, shortly after the Meta-Scale deal was announced, Google quickly approached a number of Scale competitors to transfer sensitive workloads.

-Other big names like Microsoft, Elon Musk’s xAI, and even OpenAI, despite spending less, are also pulling out of Scale or looking for alternatives.
-Part of the reason comes from concerns that with Meta holding nearly half the company, technical secrets, product data, and AI development strategies could be accidentally leaked to competitors.
+Other big names like Microsoft, Elon Musk’s xAI, and even OpenAI, despite spending less, are also withdrawing from Scale or looking for alternatives.
+Part of the reason comes from concerns that with Meta holding nearly half the company, technical secrets, product data, or AI development strategies could be accidentally leaked to competitors.

-Scale CEO Alexandr Wang himself and several key staff are leaving the company to join Meta, where he will lead its AI operations, one of the sources said.
+Scale CEO Alexandr Wang himself and several key staff are leaving to join Meta, where he will lead AI operations, one of the sources said.
 Before Meta jumped in, Scale was valued at around $14 billion.
 After the deal, that figure skyrocketed to $29 billion.

 Google tính dứt áo với Scale AI sau khi Meta thâu tóm gần nửa cổ phần - 1